Euro ministers upbeat on Greece, crisis solution

 U.S. Treasury Secretary Timothy Geithner praised a series of steps the euro zone was taking to overcome the crisis but warned of the risk of austerity fuelling a recessionary spiral and said Europe needed a bigger firewall to avert future crises.

-"I think the Europeans recognise that the unfinished piece in that framework is building a stronger and more effective firewall," he said at another Davos session.
+"I think the Europeans recognize that the unfinished piece in that framework is building a stronger and more effective firewall," he said at another Davos session.

 The United States, China and other major non-European economies have said the euro zone should commit more of its own money to crisis management before any increase in the IMF's fire-fighting resources.